Course Outline

 Requirements

-• Basic understanding of the Microsoft Windows operating system and its core functionalities.
+• Familiarity with the Microsoft Windows operating system and its core functionalities.

 • Practical knowledge of Transact-SQL.